Pregnancy and obesity: Know the risks

 Obesity is diagnosed when a person's BMI is 30 or higher.
 To determine your BMI, divide your weight in pounds by your height in inches squared and multiply by 703.
 Or divide your weight in kilograms by your height in meters squared.

 |30.0 and higher

 Could having a high BMI affect my ability to get pregnant?

-Having a high BMI can harm your fertility by inhibiting normal ovulation.
-Even in women who regularly ovulate, the higher the BMI, the longer it appears to take to become pregnant.
-Some research also suggests that as your BMI increases, so does the risk of unsuccessful in vitro fertilization (IVF).
+Having a high BMI can harm fertility by inhibiting regular ovulation.
+Even in women who regularly ovulate, the higher the BMI, the longer it may take to become pregnant.
+Some research also suggests that a higher BMI is associated with an increased risk of unsuccessful in vitro fertilization (IVF).

 How might a high BMI affect my pregnancy?

 Having a high BMI during pregnancy increases the risk of various pregnancy complications, including: